kartoza/docker-mapproxy/README.md

 the container starts.
 If MinIO starts up with the MapProxy container, it will not have a bucket available by default, so S3 based caching will not work until a bucket is created.
 The default value is false.
 * `S3_BUCKET_LIST`=A list of bucket names to check for on the S3 endpoint, and create if they are not available.
-Supports space, comma, and semi-colon separated values.
+Supports space, comma, and semicolon separated values.
 Default value is `mapproxy`.
 * `S3_BUCKET_ENDPOINT`=The endpoint for your S3 service.
 Unless you are using S3 from AWS directly, you most likely want to set this to `http://minio:9000/` or the URL of your external S3 service.

-# Mounting Configs
+## Mounting Configs

 if running in production you can specify any uwsgi parameters.